Customized Stone Laser Shield for Jewelry Making

 I have found this to be a most useful tool, a stone laser shield, to use when rebuilding a bezel using a Laser Welder.
 It is made from a watchmaker's screwdriver and is used to deflect the excess energy reflected at a sensitive stone to prevent damage to the stone's surface.
 This view of the finished product shows 1.5mm X 2mm piece of fine silver welded to the blade tip.

-How to Customize Stone Laser Shield
+How to Customize Stone Laser Shield for Jewelry Making

 You can remove the tip from the screwdriver and solder it with regular silver solder, or leave it in the handle and laser weld it using white gold wire.
 I used fine silver for the shield because it reflects 90% of all light striking its surface.
 Fine silver also has great heat dispersion.
 Any light not reflect is passed on up the screwdriver blade into the brass plated handle.
 I suggest at least one layer of heat shrink tubing to be added to the handle to keep your fingers comfortable.
 Very little heat is transferred to the stone as the beveled end of the shield is the only area in contact with the stone.